Effects of Alcohol On The Heart: The Truth At Last!

-- Trigger high blood pressure which can result in a fat entering the bloodstream and getting stuck in a brain artery.
+- Trigger high blood pressure which can result in fat entering the bloodstream and getting stuck in a brain artery.

 - Increase the levels of fat (LDL cholesterol) in the bloodstream and increase the risk of clots.

 Alcohol elevates the threat of hemorrhagic stroke because it can cause high blood pressure.
 High blood pressure can create impotent points within the vein surfaces.
-This includes those veins and artery in the human brain, increasing the odds of them breaking under the pressure of the blood flow.
+This includes those veins and arteries in the human brain, increasing the odds of them breaking under the pressure of the blood flow.
 It is this bleed that will cause a blockage, which in turn will lead to a stroke.

 Effects of Alcohol On The Heart: The Alcohol PR Machine